XiyuanWu/Application_of_Python/Data_Visualization/README.md

 ### Preview

-The preview of the visualization dashboard will be updated here later.
+This is the preview of the visualization dashboard.

 <img src="./Element/Preview.png" width="1000" alt="Preview Image Placeholder"/>